appium/appium/packages/appium/docs/en/quickstart/test-rb.md

 ---

 The [AppiumLib](https://github.com/appium/ruby_lib) and the [AppiumLibCore](https://github.com/appium/ruby_lib_core) are Appium officcial client libraries in Ruby, which are available via gem under the [appium_lib](https://rubygems.org/gems/appium_lib) and the [appium_lib_core](https://rubygems.org/gems/appium_lib_core) package names.
-The appium_lib_core inherits from the Selenium Ruby Binding, and the appium_lib inherits appium_lib_core, so intalling these libraries include the selenium binding.
+The appium_lib_core inherits from the Selenium Ruby Binding, and the appium_lib inherits from the appium_lib_core, so intalling these libraries include the selenium binding.

 ```bash
 gem install appium_lib